Peter-Schorn/RegularExpressions/README.md

 `func group(named name: String) -> RegexGroup?`
 This function will return nil if the name was not found, **OR** if the group was not matched becase it was specified as optional in the regular expression pattern.

-The `RegexGroup` struct has the following properties:
+The `RegexGroup` struct, which holds information about the capture groups, has the following properties:
 - `name: String?` - The name of the capture group.
 - `match: String` - The matched capture group.
 - `range: Range<String.Index>` - The range of the capture group in the source string.